Request a blog

 - Click on the Visual Editor to use a rich text editor tool (1).
 If you are familiar with HTML code, you can utilize the Text editor (2).

 - Enter a title for your post (3), add text (4), and/or also add media (5) to your post:

 - When you are ready to publish your post, click Publish:

 - See this guide to the Anatomy of a WordPress Post for more details.

 You can add categories to your posts to keep similar topics easily viewable to users.
 You can also create parent and children categories.

 - Here's how to use categories to group posts by their author.
 For example, you can create a category called "Student Journals," and you can give it a child category for each of your students' names:

 - When you're building a navigation menu, you can create a placeholder item such as "Student Journals" and add each category—each student's name—as a dropdown item:

-- When the user clicks on a students' category in the menu, they'll be taken to a category page listing all posts in that student's category:
+- When the blog viewer clicks on a students' category in the menu, they'll be taken to a category page listing all posts in that student's category:

 Pages are used to present static information about yourself or your site.
 Creating individual pages in WordPress is similar to writing a post: